linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 10.08.2025
+- Topic: TRIVE Universe
+- Directory: /posts/2025/August/10
+- Description: ``` From free SaaS software to your very own universe.
+Trive is growing and gives you the opportunity to not only use our software, but also to operate it yourself.
+Discover a world that you help to shape. ```

 ### 09.08.2025
 - Topic: Super App x Web4
 - Directory: /posts/2025/August/09